kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 drain hugepage-consuming pods from the node before introducing or increasing hugepage reservations.

-On downgrade or when disabling the feature gate, remove hugepages entries from `--system-reserved` and `--kube-reserved` first.
-If those keys remain while the gate is disabled or the kubelet build rejects them, kubelet will fail to start.
+On downgrade to a kubelet version that does not support hugepages in these flags, remove hugepages entries from `--system-reserved` and `--kube-reserved` first.
+If those keys remain, kubelet will fail to start.

 ### Version Skew Strategy